Village Vet Animal Clinic Pet Care

 How long should I leave the UVB bulb/heat bulb on?

-Every species has different requirements.
-As a general rule, UVB should be on during the day for no more than 12 hours, then turned off at night.
-Your pet will need a heat source at all times if their enclosure needs to stay at a high temperature.
+Each species has unique needs.
+As a general guideline, UVB lighting should be provided for up to 12 hours during the day and then turned off at night.
+Additionally, your pet should always have access to a heat source, especially if their enclosure requires a consistently high temperature.

 How often should I change my bulbs?

-Because the lights used for your reptile emit UVA/UVB, they need to be changed oftentimes before the bulb stops emitting light.
-Zilla recommends changing the UVB bulbs every 3500 hours.
-If your pet has the UVB on for 12 hours a day – that would be 291 days or around every 9 months.
-Every reptile bulb manufacturer will have the recommended hours of use before replacing on their labeling.
-While it may be frustrating to throw away a bulb that is still emitting light, the UVB is depleted and will not have any benefit for your pet.
+Because the lights utilized for your reptile emit UVA/UVB, they require frequent replacement even before the bulb ceases emitting light.
+Zilla advises changing UVB bulbs approximately every 3,500 hours.
+For instance, if your pet's UVB light is on for 12 hours daily, this translates to around 291 days or roughly every 9 months.
+Every manufacturer of reptile bulbs provides recommended replacement hours on their labeling.
+Despite the frustration of discarding a bulb that still emits light, the UVB becomes depleted and no longer benefits your pet.

 Should I feed live prey?